saltstack/salt-enhancement-proposals/delayed-state-rendering.md

 # Summary

-This SEP proposes a way of delaying rendering of portions of states until after other states have executed.
+This SEP proposes a way to delay rendering of states until after other states have executed.

 A fundamental aspect of Salt is the ability to come to a desired endstate by executing a single highstate.
 This is currently limited when encountering a particular, fairly common circumstance.
 Consider a state that is truly stateful, but has an unpredictable effect.
 That is, this state is idempotent, but you can't know ahead of time a particular effect it has - like a hash.
 If you want to write a second state that needs this unpredictable information at its render time, then these two states cannot exist in the highstate together.
 This is because the rendering of the entire highstate happens prior to the execution of any of the states, i.e. the second state needs the first to complete before its render.

-Currently, to get around this issue, I often write orchestration states.
+Currently, to get around this issue, we can write orchestration states.
 Other Salt tools like beacons and reactors can be used too.
-These tools have great value, but when the desired outcome is just part of the idempotent desired state of a minion, I really just want them in a highstate.
-What I propose adds complexity to the highstate, but I think it's a worthy trade to get rid of the complexity of these workarounds.
+These tools have great value, but when the desired outcome is just part of the idempotent desired state of a minion, we really just want them in a highstate.
+What this proposes adds complexity to the highstate, but it can be a worthy trade to get rid of the complexity of these workarounds.
 At least, the choice would then be left to the developer to use delayed rendering, or use an alternate solution like orchestration.

 Here are a few quick use cases to demonstrate the utility of this feature:

 1. Writing to disk and then querying for the exact physical location on disk of a file.
-Writing a file to disk is stateful, but we cannot predict the location(s) of the file.
+Writing a file to disk is stateful, but Salt cannot predict the location(s) of the file.
 1. Managing partitions, giving them certain attributes, but needing to query for others.
 1. Cryptography: Any operation that outputs a (pseudo)random string or hash that the master cannot reproduce on its own.
 1. Instancing any cloud device or service that has an associated id or other attribute that is not predictable.